wavebyrd/great_expectations/docs/docusaurus/docs/cloud/overview/gx_cloud_overview.md

 * **Alerting.** GX Cloud provides the ability to send alerts when validations fail, enabling your organization to remain proactively aware of the health of your Data Assets.
 See [Manage alerts](/cloud/alerts/manage_alerts.md) for more detail.

+* **Monitor Data Health.** GX Cloud provides metric summaries and trends to help you understand and improve test coverage and success across your business.
+See [Data Health](/cloud/overview/data_health.md) for more detail.

 ## GX Cloud architecture